 Our focus is currently on overdose survival, but we believe our work will have a powerful effect on increasing the population of individuals in long-term recovery as well.
 If we want as many people as possible to achieve long-term recovery, the best way to start is to have the largest possible population of overdose survivors to build from in the first place.

-We have raised funding to launch our programmatic work through grants and donations from the Open Society Foundations, the Addiction Policy Forum, the Yagan Family Foundation, and an anonymous major donor.
+We are funded through grants and donations from the Open Society Foundations, the Addiction Policy Forum, the Kaiser Family Foundation, the Sandgaard Foundation, the Yagan Family Foundation, an anonymous major donor, and many individual donors.

 We have negotiated and executed a contract of fiscal sponsorship with Harm Reduction Coalition (HRC).
 During the term of the contract: OCRF is under the oversight of HRC's Board of Directors; OCRF will raise funds under HRC's tax-exempt status; and HRC is performing OCRF's financial, administrative, and tax compliance functions.
 It is anticipated that after a period of incubation under HRC's stewardship, OCRF will be spun out as an independent non-profit organization by its founder.